-■ 90% of our Board of Directors ("Board") is independent: All directors, other than our chairman, are independent No related-party transactions Director Independence No hedging or pledging of our securities and Compliance All directors attended 75% or more of Board and Board committee meetings All directors are in compliance with our stock ownership guidelines (5x annual cash retainer) Annual Board evaluation process involving Board, Board committee and individual director assessments: Administered by the chair of our Board Governance and Nomination Committee (the "Governance Committee") and our lead independent director, with a third-party evaluation at least every two years Director Qualifications Age/tenure policy: 72 years maximum age limit(1) Impact of tenure on director independence is evaluated through our extensive annual Board evaluation process Our mix of director tenure provides a balance of experience and institutional knowledge with fresh perspectives ■ Directors have diverse skills and broad relevant experience Board Lead independent director role with significant authority and responsibilities Leadership ■ Chairman and CEO policy gives Board flexibility to determine best candidate for position Adopted proxy access with 3/3/20/20 market standard Strong ■ No stockholder-rights plan ("Poison Pill") Stockholder Majority vote is the standard in uncontested director elections Rights Irrevocably opted out of Maryland staggered board provisions: All directors elected annually ■ Stockholders can amend bylaws with majority vote Ranked #1 REIT in corporate governance by Green Street Advisors for 14 consecutive years Environmental Stewardship and Social Recognized as one of the 100 Most Sustainable Corporations in the World by Corporate Knights and CR Magazine's Top 10 Industry Sector Best Corporate Citizens for the Financial/Insurance/Real Estate sector, in addition to receiving 9 GRESB Green Stars Responsibility Received sustainable building certifications (including LEED, BREEAM and CASBEE(2) certifications) for buildings totaling 87 million square feet across 231 projects in 15 countries (1) O ill de line ill et la citat de Dalista de Dalista de La citat de Dalista de la citat de La
+90% of our Board of Directors ("Board") is independent: All directors, other than our chairman, are independent Director Independence and Compliance No related-party transactions No hedging or pledging of our securities All directors attended 75% or more of Board and Board committee meetings All directors are in compliance with our stock ownership guidelines (5x annual cash retainer) Annual Board evaluation process involving Board, Board committee and individual director assessments: Administered by the chair of our Board Governance and Nomination Committee (the "Governance Committee") and our lead independent director, with a third-party evaluation at least every two years Director Qualifications Age/tenure policy: 72 years maximum age limit.(1) Impact of tenure on director independence is evaluated through our extensive annual Board evaluation process Our mix of director tenure provides a balance of experience and institutional knowledge with fresh perspectives Directors have diverse skills and broad relevant experience Board Lead independent director role with significant authority and responsibilities Leadership Chairman and CEO policy gives Board flexibility to determine best candidate for position Adopted proxy access with 3/3/20/20 market standard No stockholder-rights plan ("Poison Pill") Strong Stockholder Majority vote is the standard in uncontested director elections Rights Irrevocably opted out of Maryland staggered board provisions: All directors elected annually Stockholders can amend bylaws with majority vote Ranked #1 REIT in corporate governance by Green Street Advisors for 14 consecutive years Environmental Stewardship and Social Responsibility Recognized as one of the 100 Most Sustainable Corporations in the World by Corporate Knights and CR Magazine's Top 10 Industry Sector Best Corporate Citizens for the Financial/Insurance/Real Estate sector, in addition to receiving 9 GRESB Green Stars Received sustainable building certifications (including LEED, BREEAM and CASBEE(2) certifications) for buildings totaling 87 million square feet across 231 projects in 15 countries (1) Our governance quic alines provide that directors will not be nominated or appointed to the Board if they are, or would be 72 years

-Our governance guidelines provide that directors will not be nominated or appointed to the Board if they are, or would be, 72 years or older at the time of the election or appointment.
-"LEED" is Leadership in Energy and Environmental Design, "BREEAM" is Building Research Establishment's Environmental Assessment Method, and "CASBEE" is Comprehensive Assessment System for Built Environment Efficiency.
+(1) Our governance guidelines provide that directors will not be nominated or appointed to the Board if they are, or would be, 72 years or older at the time of the election or appointment.

+(2) "LEED" is Leadership in Energy and Environmental Design, "BREEAM" is Building Research Establishment's Environmental Assessment Method, and "CASBEE" is Comprehensive Assessment System for Built Environment Efficiency.